QuantSysBio/inSPIRE-interactive/README.md

 ### Before Downloading

-If you are working on Mac with an M1 chip you will require Miniforge.
-For all other users, any version of conda will suffice.
+We recommend working with inSPIRE through conda.

 ### Setting up your environment:

+For basic inSPIRE-Interactive use.

 1) To start with create a new conda environment with python version 3.9: